Topics

 This change of state of senses occurs without our intentional efforts.
 We unintentionally and sometimes unwillingly move into the nocturnal senses.
 That is why whatever we see in a dream, some of that remains in our memory while other things do not.
 When we enter this dream state in a way that our consciousness remains active and awake then the flight of spirit becomes an observational experiment and we are able to remember it.

 The easiest way to achieve this is to enter intentionally the dream state without going to sleep.
-In other words, the same procedure that brings us from an awakened state into the nocturnal one unintentionallv could be used to bring us to the nocturnal state at will without ever going into actual sleep.
+In other words, the same procedure that brings us from an awakened state into the nocturnal one unintentionally could be used to bring us to the nocturnal state at will without ever going into actual sleep.

 If we have to define Muraqaba with respect to dreams and the awakened state then we can say that the Muraqaba is the journey into the dream world while being fully awake.
 In other words, Muraqaba is a process through which we try to enter the nocturnal state but our consciousness remains alert.
-During Muraqaba, all those conditions are cre-!]
+During Muraqaba, all those conditions are created that a person goes through the transformation between senses.
+After closing the eyes, breathing slows as well.
+The physical body relaxes so that we may not feel its presence during Muraqaba.
+Mentally we free ourselves from all thoughts and worries and focus on one single idea (or imagination).

-When we see someone who is engaged in Muraqaba, it seems like someone is sleeping while sitting with their eves closed.
+When we see someone who is engaged in Muraqaba, it seems like someone is sleeping while sitting with their eyes closed.
 However, in reality, his consciousness is not dormant the way it is during sleep.
 Hence, during Muraqaba we enter into a state (condition) that is dominant during dreaming.
 The moment conscious senses enter stillness the diurnal senses are enveloped by the nocturnal senses.
 During this state we can use all those abilities and forces that work during dreaming.
 Past and future, near and far become meaningless.
 We become free of all the limitations of the physical body.

 This ability increases to a level where the nocturnal and diurnal senses become parallel and human consciousness becomes aware of the affairs of nocturnal actions just the way it is aware of the diurnal actions.
 Hence under nocturnal senses, we can use our own spirit (ruh) to carry out our wishes.